Inigo Jones (1573 - 1652).

 all available on line.

-This publication is an invaluable resource for making some sense of 16th, 17th and 18th century Portraits and Portrait Sculpture.
-Basically a Catalogue with information on each portrait with no value judgements and no unnecessary commentary - unlike much of the work of Katherine Esdaile which should be taken with a large pinch of salt particularly the early work.
-That said we should be thankful for the invaluable work that she and for inspiring the work of Rupert Gunnis.
+It is basically a Catalogue with information on each portrait with no value judgements and no unnecessary commentary - unlike much of the work of Katherine Esdaile which should be taken with a large pinch of salt particularly the early work.

 __________________________________